A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Implementation

 see Figure \ref{fig:implement} (a).
-The edge midpoints $e_1$ and $e_2$ will be moved to the respective position $x_1+r(x_2-x_1)$.
-Next, we define a preliminary coordinate for the midpoint of the patch $x_m$ as the midpoint of a segment $e_1e_2$, see Figure \ref{fig:implement} (b).
-For a second-order interface approximation, it is necessary to move $x_m$ to the interface $\Gamma$ in the configurations $A$ to $D$.
-We use again Newton's method to move $x_m$ to the interface along a normal line, see Figure \ref{fig:implement} (c).
-Second, we also move the midpoints of the segments $e_1x_m$ and $x_me_2$ analogously, see Figure \ref{fig:implement} (d).
+The edge midpoints $\vec{e}_1$ and $\vec{e}_2$ will be moved to the respective position $\vec{x}_1+r(\vec{x}_2-\vec{x}_1)$.
+Next, we define a preliminary coordinate for the midpoint of the patch $\vec{x}_m$ as the midpoint of a segment $\vec{e}_1\vec{e}_2$, see Figure \ref{fig:implement} (b).
+For a second-order interface approximation, it is necessary to move $\vec{x}_m$ to the interface $\Gamma$ in the configurations $A$ to $D$.
+We use again Newton's method to move $\vec{x}_m$ to the interface along a normal line, see Figure \ref{fig:implement} (c).
+Second, we also move the midpoints of the segments $\vec{e}_1\vec{x}_m$ and $\vec{x}_m\vec{e}_2$ analogously, see Figure \ref{fig:implement} (d).
 Finally, we need to specify a criteria to ensure that the resulting sub-triangles with curved boundaries fulfill a maximum angle condition.
-Details are given in the appendix C.
+Details are given in appendix C.

-\begin {remark} A disadvantage of the modified second order finite element method described above is that the stiffness matrix can be ill-conditioned for certain anisotropies.
+\begin{remark} A disadvantage of the modified second-order finite element method described above is that the stiffness matrix can be ill-conditioned for certain anisotropies.
 In particular, the condition number depends not only on the mesh size, but also on how the interface intersects the triangulation (e.g., $s,r\rightarrow 0$).
 In section~\ref{sec.num} we consider two examples, where the condition number of the stiffness matrix is not bounded.
-For this reason a hierarchical finite element basis was introduced in \cite{Frei1} for linear the finite elements and it was shown that the stiffness matrix satisfies the usual bound ${\cal O}(h_P^{-2})$ with a constant that does not depend on the position of the interface.
-We extend this approach to the second order finite element method below.
+For this reason a hierarchical finite element basis was introduced in \cite{Frei1} for linear finite elements and it was shown that {the condition number of} the stiffness matrix satisfies the usual bound ${\cal O}(h_P^{-2})$ with a constant that does not depend on the position of the interface.
+We extend this approach to the second-order finite element method below.
 We will see that the condition number for a scaled hierarchical basis is reduced significantly, although we can not guarantee the optimal bound for the method presented here. \end{remark}